 He was preceded in death by his father, Hubert Davis, his mother, Brenda R. Davis and his brother Eric Davis.
 He leaves to cherish memories two sons, Bruce Davis, Jr. and Christopher Davis, one daughter Dominique Davis; three brothers: Kevin, Ronnie and Kirk Davis; one sister Linda Y. Davis and a host of other relatives and friends.

-To send flowers to Bruce Anthony Davis, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bruce Anthony Davis, Sr., please visit our floral store.